Product Catalog (PCAT)

 Tariffs, Regulations and Policy

-Tariffs, regulations and policies applicable to Qwest retail products available for resale are located in the state specific Tariffs/Catalogs/Price Lists.
+Tariffs, regulations and policies applicable to CenturyLink retail products available for resale are located in the state specific Tariffs/Catalogs/Price Lists.

 You may purchase services for resale under these tariffs, or under an Interconnection or Resale Agreement in these states.

-Additional policy information can be found in your Interconnection or Resale Agreement, or the Statement of Generally Available Terms and Conditions (SGAT) for the relevant state.
+Additional policy information can be found in your Interconnection or Resale Agreement.

 Optional Features